JessicaNathany/debug-automation/README.md

 # debug-automation
-The project is for automation, allowing you to run various projects in containers.
+The project is for automation, allowing you to run various projects in localy containers.
 You can configure any APIs and databases using shell scripts that run within the containers.

 ## Project information 📑